felipealbrecht/DeepBlue-Manual/04-inserting-data/04-01-inserting-experiments.md

 ## Inserting Experiment

-The experiments use all controlled vocabularies for their metadata.
-For that, before inserting a new experiment, make sure that you have parameters required by the [add_experiment](http://deepblue.mpi-inf.mpg.de/api.html#api-add_experiment) command:
+The Experiments use all controlled vocabularies for their metadata.
+For that, before inserting a new Experiment, make sure that you have parameters required by the [add_experiment](http://deepblue.mpi-inf.mpg.de/api.html#api-add_experiment) command:

  * Name - Experiment name.
 Unique by user.
  * Genome - Genome assembly
  * Epigenetic Mark
  * Sample - Sample id - Use [list_samples](http://deepblue.mpi-inf.mpg.de/api.html#api-list_samples) or [search](http://deepblue.mpi-inf.mpg.de/api.html#api-search)
- * Technique - Technique used by the experiment
+ * Technique - Technique used by the Experiment
- * Project - Project where this experiment belongs
+ * Project - Project where this Experiment belongs
- * Description - Free text field where the experiment should be described
+ * Description - Free text field where the Experiment should be described
  * Data - epigenomic data in BED, BEDGRAPH, or WIG format.
  * Format - The file format description
  * Extra metadata - Extra information in the key-value format.
 Use to include metadata that does not belong to any controlled vocabularies.